emilygfagan/emilygfagan/README.md

 ## About Me
 Hi, I'm Emily!
 I'm a Master's student in Management Information Systems with a concentration in Cybersecurity at the University of Alabama at Birmingham.
-With a background in Special Education, I’ve transitioned into IT with a strong passion for systems, troubleshooting, and infrastructure.
+With a background in Special Education and customer service, I’ve transitioned into IT with a strong passion for systems, troubleshooting, and infrastructure.

 I recently earned by CompTIA Security+ (SY0-701) certification and have hands-on experience with:
 - Active Directory (OU design, user/group management, domain setup)